westial/restfulcomm/examples/rabbitmq_print_request_by_command/README.md

 # RabbitMQ server prints the request by command #

-Example injecting a customized ServerCommand object that prints the sent message on the server side.
+Example injecting a customized ServerCommand object which prints the sent message on the server side.

 ## Usage ##